Tina Polsky

-Tina Scott Polsky (born May 4, 1968) is an American politician serving as a Democratic member of the Florida Senate, representing the 29th district (2020-2022) and 30th district (2024-present).
+Tina Scott Polsky (born May 4, 1968) is an American politician serving as a Democratic Party member of the Florida Senate, representing the 29th district (2020–2022) and 30th district (2024–present).
 Her Senate district includes parts of southern Palm Beach and northern Broward counties.
-Polsky also served one term in the Florida House of Representatives, representing parts of western and southern Palm Beach County from 2018 to 2020.
+Polsky served one term in the Florida House of Representatives, representing parts of western and southern Palm Beach County from 2018 to 2020.

 Electoral history

 In 2018, Polsky was elected without opposition to Florida House District 81.
 After Senator Kevin Rader announced he would retire in 2020, Polsky ran to succeed him.
 She defeated former State Representative Irving Slosberg in the Democratic primary, 69% to 31%.
 Polsky then beat her Republican opponent, Brian Norton, 56% to 44% to win election to the Florida Senate, District 29.